Don't Let Me Down (Beatles song): Recording and release

 Multiple versions of "Don't Let Me Down" were recorded by the Beatles during the Get Back (Let It Be) recording sessions.
-The version recorded on 28 January 1969, with vocal overdubs in late February, was released as a B-side to the single "Get Back", recorded the same day.
+The version recorded on 28 January 1969, with vocal overdubs in early February, was released as a B-side to the single "Get Back", recorded the same day.
 "Get Back" reached number one and "Don't Let Me Down" reached number 35 on the US Billboard Hot 100.

 When the "Get Back" project was revisited, Phil Spector dropped "Don't Let Me Down" from the Let It Be (1970) album.

 The Beatles performed "Don't Let Me Down" twice during their rooftop concert of 30 January 1969, and the first performance was included in the Let It Be (1970) film, directed by Michael Lindsay-Hogg.
 In November 2003, a composite edit of the two rooftop versions was released on Let It Be...
 Naked.
-Both versions were seen in the 2022 film The Beatles: Get Back - The Rooftop Concert.
+Both versions were seen in the 2022 film The Beatles: Get Back - The Rooftop Concert and are featured on the live album.

-The B-side version of the song was included on the Beatles' compilations Hey Jude, 1967–1970 and Past Masters Volume 2 and Mono Masters.
+The B-side version of the song was included on the Beatles' compilations Hey Jude, 1967–1970, Past Masters Volume 2 and Mono Masters.
 The same recording also appears on the soundtrack to the 1988 documentary, Imagine: John Lennon.

+In 2021, numerous versions of the song were included on Let It Be: Special Edition, including the Get Back LP version and a new mix of the original B-side version with an added dialogue introduction.

 Reception

 Richie Unterberger of AllMusic called it "one of the Beatles' most powerful love songs", Stephen Thomas Erlewine of AllMusic described the song as "heart-wrenching soul" and Roy Carr and Tony Tyler called it "a superb sobber from misery-expert J. W. O. Lennon, MBE.
 And still one of the most highly underrated Beatle underbellies."
 Author Ian MacDonald praised "Don't Let Me Down" and declared that "this track vies with 'Come Together' for consideration as the best of Lennon's late-style Beatles records".
-“Don’t Let Me Down” is the most viewed video on the Beatles’ YouTube channel, with over 400 million views.
+"Don't Let Me Down" is the most viewed video on the Beatles' YouTube channel, with over 510 million views.